thomashoullier/point/README.md

-# Point sampling
+# Point class
-The Common Lisp system `point-sampling` is a utility for creating common point sampling schemes.
+The Common Lisp system `point` is a simple class implementing a representation for geometrical points in the plane.
+It is meant to be used as a base class for working with points in other projects.

 Features:
-* Limited to the plane (at the moment).
+* Limited to the plane (will be extended as soon as I need higher dimensions).
-* Export sampling to csv files for external processing.

 ## Usage